Art-of-Coding/slim/src/middleware/body/README.md

 the middleware throws a status 413 (Payload Too Large) error.

 If `encoding` is set, the payload will be a string.
 Otherwise it is a `Buffer`.

+if `verifyLength` is true and the request contains a `Content-Length` header, throws a status 400 (Bad Request) error if the body's byte length does not match the header value.

 ### Example